-However if Jeff is lucky enough to take the crown, Niamh says he will work hard to promote animal awareness- a subject close to her heart.
+However if Jeff is luck enough to take the crown, Niamh says he will work hard to promote animal awareness- a subject close to her heart.

 "Jeff is incredibly well looked after at home.
 He would definitely work hard to campaign for animal welfare causes because every animal deserves to be spoilt like him."

 Niamh also says that Jeff has been loving his new found fame as the Tipperary Nose and proudly wears his sash whenever he gets the opportunity as well as modelling for his own Instagram page which has over 100 followers and counting.

 "He's like the third child in the house he's so well treated.
 We couldn't ask for a friendlier and more loving pet."

 Earlier this summer, Jeff was officially crowned the Tipperary 'Nose' in a nationwide competition run by Pet Sitters Ireland following over 1,200 public entries.

 To date Jeff has collected over 280 votes putting him in sixth position however he is now calling on the public to help him secure Tipperary's place